matatonic/openedai-speech/README.md

 -----

 ```
-usage: main.py [-h] [--piper_cuda] [--xtts_device XTTS_DEVICE] [--preload_xtts] [-P PORT] [-H HOST]
+usage: main.py [-h] [--piper_cuda] [--xtts_device XTTS_DEVICE] [--preload PRELOAD] [-P PORT]
+               [-H HOST]

 OpenedAI Speech API Server

 options:
   -h, --help            show this help message and exit
   --piper_cuda          Enable cuda for piper.
-Note: --cuda/onnxruntime-gpu is not working for me, but cpu is fast enough (default: False)
+Note: --cuda/onnxruntime-gpu is not working for me,
+                        but cpu is fast enough (default: False)
   --xtts_device XTTS_DEVICE
                         Set the device for the xtts model.
-The special value of 'none' will use piper for all models. (default: cuda)
+The special value of 'none' will use
+                        piper for all models. (default: cuda)
-  --preload_xtts        Preload the xtts model.
-By default it's loaded on first use. (default: False)
+  --preload PRELOAD     Preload a model (Ex. 'xtts' or 'xtts_v2.0.2').
+By default it's loaded on
+                        first use. (default: None)
   -P PORT, --port PORT  Server tcp port (default: 8000)
   -H HOST, --host HOST  Host to listen on, Ex.
 0.0.0.0 (default: localhost)
 ```